fidojs/fidojs/README.md

 	fido.do("html", function() {...});
 ```

-Tags are like the "dog tag" of a file or function; the name, address, parent, etc...
+A "tag" is the "dog tag" of a file or function; the name, address, parent, etc...

 ![](docson.jpg)